Jarreer/JARREER/README.md

 CONNECT with ME = jareerfootball7@gmail.com

 ## 🚀 What I'm Working On
-- 📊 Learning data science with Pandas & scikit-learn
+- 📊 Learning advance data science with Pandas & scikit-learn
 - 🌐 Planning to deploy my projects to the web
 - Creating a 2D platformer game